Embryo quality: Microscopy

 Embryo quality is mainly evaluated by microscopy at certain time points using a morphological scoring system.
 This has shown to significantly improve pregnancy rates.
-Assessment of morphological features as a reliable non-invasive method that provides valuable information in prediction of IVF/intra cytoplasmic sperm injection (ICSI) outcome has been frequently used as an soring system of the embryo quality.
+Assessment of morphological features as a reliable non-invasive method that provides valuable information in prediction of IVF/intra cytoplasmic sperm injection (ICSI) outcome has been frequently used as a scoring system of the embryo quality.
 The parameters for evaluation at day 2-3:

 Number of cells and division rhythm: The optimal number of cells is 4 at day 2 and 8 at day 3 (A quality).
 In day 3 9-10 cells is B, >=10 is C (suboptimal) and <=4 is D (barely implant).
 A normal division rate is to double cell number each 24 hours.
 A higher rate implies chromosomal abnormalities and a lower rate entails possible embryo arrest (it is dying).

-Fragmentation: happens due to cell apoptosis and can be quantified by the % of the embryo total volume eccupied by fragments.
+Fragmentation: happens due to cell apoptosis and can be quantified by the % of the embryo total volume occupied by fragments.
 Fragments are cytoplasm fractions without nuclei.

 Cells symmetry and size: it is normal that all blastomeres had same or similar size in embryos with 2, 4 or 8 cells, while for the rest of embryos, a certain variety in cells size is normal.
 When the number of cells is impaired, if all of them have the same size, it is considered asymmetrical.
-Those embryos with one big size blasomere is considered abnormal and is associated with high rate of polyploidy.
+Those embryos with one single large blastomere are considered abnormal and are associated with a high rate of polyploidy.

 Multinucleation: multinucleated blastomeres on day 2 and day 3 is associated to a lower implantation rate.
 These embryos often are mosaics or with aneuploidy.
 It is more related to abnormalities on day 2 than on day 3.

 Cytoplasm aspect: the presence of vesicles on day 3 is considered a sign of embryo genome activation and, therefore, of good prognosis.
 The presence of vacuoles is a sign of bad prognosis.

 Time-lapse microscopy is an expansion of microscopy wherein the morphology of embryos is studied over time.
 As of 2014, time-lapse microscopy for embryo quality assessment is emerging from the experimental stage to something with enough evidence for broader clinical use.
 Studies using the EmbryoScope (tm) time-lapse incubator have used several indicators for embryo quality, such as direct cleavage from 1 to 3 cells, as well as the initiation of compaction and start of blastulation.
 Also, two-pronuclear zygotes (2PN) transitioning through 1PN or 3PN states tend to develop into poorer-quality embryos than those that constantly remain 2PN.